thctlo/samba4/README.md

 samba-dns-mass-add.sh: This script create hostnames between an asked range with A and PTR records.

 samba-collect-debug-info.sh: This script collects some debugging info to a file.
+Please note, this script is tested only on debian, it will not work correctly yet for other OS and/or source installations.